 “Sample” Custom Output

 A sample custom output is provided under the “Sample” directory.
-This custom batch performs a simple select on orders for the current system date for the given cashpoint type (which is provided as a parameter – i.e. ATM or BRANCH).
+This custom batch performs a simple selection on orders for the current system date for the given cashpoint type (which is provided as a parameter – i.e. ATM or BRANCH).

 Additional detail in terms of the parameters used, settings, and format are provided in detail in the Sample/readme.txt file.